danielstocks/react-sortable/README.md

 # React Sortable

+** VERY MUCH WORK IN PROGRES **

 A React component and mixin for creating sortable interfaces utilizing the HTML5 drag & drop API.

+Mainly tested in latest stable webkit release

-Check out http://webcloud.se/react-sortable or the index.html fie of this repository for an example implementation.
+Check out http://webcloud.se/react-sortable or the index.html file of this repository for an example implementation.

+For nested sortable data structures: Take a look at http://webcloud.se/react-sortable/nested.html or the nested.html file.

 ## Basic Usage